Skip to main content

 Step 1: Install NotebookLM Tools

-Install the NotebookLM Tools extension from the Chrome Web Store.
-It works on Chrome, Edge, Brave, and other Chromium browsers.
+Install the NotebookLM Tools extension from the Chrome Web Store, or install it on Firefox.
+It works on Chrome, Edge, Brave, Arc, Opera, and Firefox.

 Step 2: Verify Context Menu Access